Section Links

 Social and Family Programs

 The congregation at St. Timothy Lutheran Church has many social events and programs.
 Among them are our Triduum (Peach Festival, FunFest and Sunday Outdoor worship) and our Mardi Gras celebration.
 There are a number of other social gatherings such as the pot luck meals we have at our Congregational Meetings.
 Many small groups also have social events.
 Some of these events are depicted pictorially elsewhere on this site.
-Watch for some new events planned for 2008-2009!
+Watch for some new events planned for the coming year!

 Hospitality